Were you injured in an accident that was not your fault?

 Whether you have been involved in a hit-and-run, or were a passenger in a car accident, our road accident compensation guide sets out what you need to know about the claims process.

 If you were injured at work in the last three years, you may be able to claim compensation.

-Under a CFA, Derbyshire injury claimants will also not have to pay any fees upfront.
+Derbyshire injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Derbyshire, Derbyshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Derbyshire, Derbyshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?

 Your personal injury solicitor will receive a success fee when they settle your injury claim.
 This fee is deducted from your final compensation.

 By law, a solicitor's success fee can be up to a maximum of 25%, whichever law firm you choose.